PawseySC/singularity-containers/_episodes/00-setup-docker.md

 ### Why do I need this?

-At the start of this workshop, we'll be using **Docker** to build container images on your own computer.
+We will be using **Docker** to build container images on your own computer.
 Later on, we'll switch to **Singularity/Apptainer**, which is used on Setonix.
 So, Docker is the one piece of software you need to install *before* the session.

 > ## Administrator permissions required
 >